Technology Gateways in the South East. What’s available in your region?

 The Enterprise Ireland Technology Gateway programme provides four such knowledge providers in the South East, each operating within its own unique speciality, providing expertise and advice to companies and aiding them in developing new or enhanced products, processes or services.
 The network as a whole provides access to over 300 industry focused researchers and engineers, specialist equipment, and facilities.

-The Design+ Technology Gateway, based at Institute of Technology Carlow, is a multi-disciplinary team with expertise in design, engineering, ICT and bioscience.
+The Design+ Technology Gateway, based at SETU Carlow campus, is a multi-disciplinary team with expertise in design, engineering, ICT and bioscience.
 The centre champions the application of the design thinking process within the Enterprise Ireland Technology Gateway Network, with a focus on the engineering, ICT, and bioscience sectors.
 Design+ was established in 2016 to support innovation for industry utilising a design approach.
 The technology offerings to industry include:

-SEAM Technology Gateway, based in Waterford Institute of Technology, is an industry focused applied research centre, providing materials engineering solutions to companies from wide-ranging sectors such as medical devices, pharmaceuticals, microelectronics, precision engineering, and energy sectors.
+SEAM Technology Gateway, based in SETU Waterford, is an industry focused applied research centre, providing materials engineering solutions to companies from wide-ranging sectors such as medical devices, pharmaceuticals, microelectronics, precision engineering, and energy sectors.
 SEAM supports research activities for industries throughout Ireland.

 SEAM provides engineering material solutions for industry in sectors such as biomedical devices, pharmaceuticals, microelectronics, precision engineering, and construction with expertise in:

-The TSSG Technology Gateway based in Waterford Institute of Technology collaborates with companies involved in delivering mobile services primarily for smartphones and tablets.
+The TSSG Technology Gateway based in SETU Waterford collaborates with companies involved in delivering mobile services primarily for smartphones and tablets.
 TSSG is an advanced software R&D centre with particular expertise in all aspects of mobile networks and communications platforms and services.